The Isle of Harris: Much More Than Just Beaches

 Plenty excuse to go back then, eh?

 Wondering why I’ve not mentioned food & drink or the distillery, and whether it’s because I’ve lost my marbles?
-I was just so impressed by the island’s culinary offering and alcohol production that I’m going to written a separate post full of suggestions for eating your way around Lewis & Harris.
+I was just so impressed by the island’s culinary offering and alcohol production that I’ve written a separate post on eating your way around Lewis & Harris.

 Have you visited the Isle of Harris?